drjwbaker/bitcurator-workflow/documents/2016-06-13_digitalmedia-processingworkflow-v02a.md

 	- Floppy drive: use on-disk write blocker tag.
 	- USB stick: no hardware write blocker required (see Kessler & Carlton, [2014](http://ojs.jdfsl.org/index.php/jdfsl/article/view/249)).
 	- Other media: case-by-case basis.
 - Open `Forensics Tools / BitCurator Mounter` to ensure media is mounted correctly.
 In the event that 'BitCurator Mounter' does not open, try mounting the source media by clicking on it in a finder window.
+(NB: this step is not required for CDs or DVDs)
 - Create forensic disk image in E01 format using Guymager and store in appropriate folder in file system:
 	- Open `Imaging Tools / Guymager`.
 	- Select media, right-click, select ‘Acquire Image’.